triedwithlove/hello-world/README.md

 # hello-world
 hello world repository test

-Iam perfoming on github just by implementing your solution ?
+I am perfoming on github just by implementing your solution ?